 Team dysfunction is an over-arching reason that companies can’t scale – but before we can talk to the team issues, we need to confirm that there is a bedrock of critical skills that high performing team members must possess.
 These fall into four categories:

 - Communication.
 “Communicating information and ideas” is among the most important skills for leaders to be successful.
-This skill includes writing clearly, speaking with clarity, using active listening skills, encouraging discussion, building trust, conveying vision and strategic intent, and asking questions in a manner that opens people to collaboration.
+This skill includes writing clearly, speaking with clarity, using active listening skills, encouraging discussion, building trust, conveying the vision and strategic intent, and asking questions in a manner that opens people to collaboration.

 - Influence.
 Influence allows leaders to get things done and achieve desirable outcomes.
-It centers on being able to present logical, compelling arguments that steering long-range objectives, inspiration, collaboration and motivation.
+It centers on being able to present logical, compelling arguments that steering long-range objectives, inspiration, collaboration, and motivation.

 - Learning Agility.
-Successful leaders need be active learners.
+Successful leaders need to be active learners.
 This involves recognizing when new behaviors, skills, or attitudes are needed and accepting responsibility for developing them.

-Learning agility involves learning from mistakes, asking insightful questions, being open to feedback, inspiring learning in others and creating a culture of learning throughout the organization.
+Learning agility involves learning from mistakes, asking insightful questions, being open to feedback, inspiring learning in others, and creating a culture of learning throughout the organization.

 Assuming the leadership team exhibits these core skills, the leadership team dysfunctions that prevent a company from achieving scale are:

 No clear vision.
-Executive teams need to be focused on a shared vision that includes clearly defined values, priorities, milestones and metrics.
+Executive teams need to be focused on a shared vision that includes clearly defined values, priorities, milestones, and metrics.

 Values misalignment.
 The shared values of an organization emanate from the behavior of the leaders and permeate the culture of the business through the methods, processes and measures that the organization uses.

 Role conflict.
-Team members need clear roles with measurable outcomes, properly aligned incentives and unbiased measures.
+Team members need clear roles with measurable outcomes, properly aligned incentives, and unbiased measures.

 Lack of honest feedback.
 A team that does not ‘tell it like it is’ will lead to the company’s demise.